drager/cetti/README.md

 ```

 ## Running
-If you just want to run the project, then keep on reading.
+If you just want to run the project, then read below.

 #### Prerequisites